raphael0202/sputnik/README.md

 sputnik.remove(<app_name>, <app_version>, 'my_model ==1.0.0', data_path='packages')
 ```

+Multiple version constraints can be concatenated with commas, e.g., ```my_model >=1.0.0,<2.0.0```.
+The constraint expression is satisfied if all individual constraints are satisfied.

 ## Compatibility

-Sputnik ensures compatibility with an app's name and version.
-An app in this context is the project that imports Sputnik (e.g., name/version of a library) using [semantic versioning](http://semver.org/).
-Let's see an example where this is useful:
+Sputnik allows to specify compatibility of a package with an app's name to let an index server provide app-specific views on installable packages.
+An app in this context is the project that imports Sputnik (e.g., ```my_library```).

 my_model/package.json:
 ```